 The NO MORE symbol is not owned by any one organization.
 Rather, it belongs to and is available for use by all those committed to help end domestic violence and sexual assault.
 Tools to use the symbol are available completely free of charge and can be found in the NO MORE Toolkit.

 In just a few years, NO MORE has become largest and most successful public awareness campaign on domestic violence and sexual assault in history.
 Nearly 1,200 organizations and 75,000 individuals have joined NO MORE.
 Hundreds of schools created NO MORE groups, and another 30 local city-wide, state-wide and international NO MORE programs have been born.
 Thanks to our partners, our PSAs have gotten more than 4.4 billion impressions.

-The coalition organization operates under the guidance of a volunteer Board of Advisors (Interim) and a Steering Committee, which includes representatives from leading anti-violence nonprofits.
+The coalition organization operates under the guidance of a volunteer Executive Board and a Steering Committee, which includes representatives from leading anti-violence nonprofits.
 Day-to-day, NO MORE is overseen by a small, but dedicated team.